-We leverage our deep domain expertise in professional and financial services to create and provide our clients access to pre-built industryrelevant configuration templates, which we call industry blueprints, that are designed precisely for how these firms and their professionals operate.
+We leverage our deep domain expertise in professional and financial services to create and provide our clients access to pre-built industryrelevant configuration templates that are designed precisely for how these firms and their professionals operate.
 By mapping the user interface, data model, and workflows of our platform to firms' unique industry and organizational requirements, we can deliver smart, personalized experiences by practice area, asset class, investment strategy, sector, industry, and geography.